ember-learn/guides-source/guides/release/tutorial/00-part-1.md

 - Automated testing
 - Working with server data

-The second part of the tutorial builds upon these concepts and take things to the next level.
+The second part of the tutorial builds upon these concepts and takes things to the next level.

 Let's dive right in!

-Commit: Merge ember-learn/super-rentals-tutorial#73
-Copy edit pass

----